 DJI Care Refresh is DJI’s extended warranty plan – and it could come in handy if you accidentally drop your drone or crash it into a pool.
 For an extra cost, you can get additional protection beyond the standard warranty.

-To get Care Refresh coverage, you must purchase it within 48 hours of the product being activated (and the product must be brand new and cannot have been previously activated).
-You can purchase coverage for either one or two years.
+To get Care Refresh coverage, you must purchase it within a certain (and short) window of the product being activated.
+Additionally, the product must be brand new and cannot have been previously activated.
+You can purchase coverage for either one, two or three years.

 The difference between DJI warranty and DJI Care Refresh